zhangxin025/docs-1/api-reference/conversational/Creating Character.md

 For the knowledge/context:

-- Make sure not to accidentally override the system prompt with instructions that may be hidden in your context/knowledge
+- Make sure not to accidentally override the character prompt with instructions that may be hidden in your context/knowledge
 - Keep the knowledge-base clean and filtered
 - You do not need to include participant or conversation/specific context, you can pass that in during conversation creation time